buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_2/Lesson_4_Store_Data_On_Smart_Contract.md

 Pretty soon, we'll be able to call these functions from our react app that we'll be working on :).

 **Bonus:**\
 Why do we do a `waveTxn.wait();` though?
 What are we waiting for?
 Why didn't we do a `.wait()` after we read the total number of waves?
 Post your thoughts in the course-chat on Discord.
-Whoever gets the right answer I will give $20 in Ether :).
+Whoever gets the right answer I will give $20 in ETH :).

 🤝 Test other users
 --------------------